ixcacao/year_in_pixels/README.md

 # Year in Pixels

-This project is a journalling app created with flutter, to record your mood for each day of the year.
-You can also add images, text, and view insights(premium vers) on your feelings.
+This project is a journalling app to record your mood for each day of the year.
+You can add images, text, and view insights(premium version) on your feelings.

+Created with Flutter.

+Integrated with Firebase for cloud storage, real-time database synchronization, and user authentication.

+The app is freemium, using AdMob for the free version and RevenueCat for user subscription.